DelioMg/Robot/docs/orb-slam3_ubuntu20.md

-# Installation guide for ORB-SLAM on UBUNTU 20LTS OrangePi
+# OrangePi - Installation guide for ORB-SLAM on UBUNTU 20.04

-# 1. Installation of ORB-SLAM 3 on a fresh installed Ubuntu 22.04
 Install all liberay dependencies.
 ```shell